Post

 \[y(x) = y_1(x) - y_2(x)\]

-Since equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) is a homogeneous linear differential equation, the linear combination $y$ of $y_1$ and $y_2$ is also a solution on interval $I$.
+Since Eq. ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) is a homogeneous linear ODE, the linear combination $y$ of $y_1$ and $y_2$ is also a solution to the equation on $I$.
 Since $y_1$ and $y_2$ satisfy the same initial conditions ($\ref{eqn:initial_conditions}$), $y$ satisfies the conditions

 \[\begin{align*} & y(x_0) = y_1(x_0) - y_2(x_0) = 0, \\ & y^{\prime}(x_0) = y_1^{\prime}(x_0) - y_2^{\prime}(x_0) = 0 \end{align*} \label{eqn:initial_conditions_*}\tag{3}\]

-Now consider the function
+Now, consider the function

 \[z(x) = y(x)^2 + y^{\prime}(x)^2\]